 - A naming opportunity for Bricker & Eckler exists within the proposed project.

-- Requests from individual school districts and charter schools will not be considered.
+- Requests from individual school districts, charter schools and organizations that support a single school district will not be considered.

 Congratulations to our 2015 Anniversary Gift recipient: